varundev-exe/varundev-exe/README.md

 ## 👋 About Me

 I'm a passionate student developer focused on building intelligent systems and exploring the world of machine learning.
-Currently honing my skills in Python and data science, with a strong foundation.hb
+Currently honing my skills in Python and data science, with a strong foundation.

 ---